Grace Bay Beach and Hobie cat sailboats and stand up paddle boards Grace Bay Beach on Providenciales is an incredible location for water sports.

 The incredible beach at Half Moon Bay and Little Water Cay.

 Providenciales offers more than just one great beach.
-Some of the island’s best coastlines include Leeward Beach, Long Bay Beach, Sapodilla Bay and Taylor Bay, which are exquisite and unique in their own rights.
+Some of the island’s best coastlines include Leeward Beach, Long Bay Beach, Sapodilla Bay, and Taylor Bay, which are exquisite and unique in their own rights.

 If you’d like to experience fascinating and diverse marine life, great reefs surround the Turks and Caicos.
-The Bight Reef and Smith's Reef in central Providenciales are found close of the beach and are perfect for shore snorkeling.
+The Bight Reef and Smith's Reef in central Providenciales are found close off the beach and are perfect for shore snorkeling.
 You’ll be able to see colorful fish, turtles, stingrays, eagle rays, and small sharks in incredible reef and seagrass settings.

-For those interested in the exciting water sport of kiteboarding, the brilliantly turquoise Long Bay Beach is a fantastic kite location and one of the finest spots in the Caribbean.
+For those interested in the exciting water sport of kiteboarding, the brilliantly turquoise Long Bay Beach is a fantastic kite location and one of the finest spots for kiting in the Caribbean.
 The wind here is consistent and the water is the perfect depth with a soft sandy bottom, which makes for a great learning environment.

 Water Sports